ziginfo/Totalmix-Chataigne-Module/README.md

 # >>>  New Version V2.3
 with a few more functions....

-all the Containers for Requested Data have been moved out of the Value Section to be more independant a full Selected Channel Container has been added to see all the feedback in live...
+all the Containers for Requested Data have been moved out of the Value Section to be more independant and a full "Selected Channel Container" has been added to see all the feedback in live...
 Vumeters have been added too

 the session file "Totalmix-Template.noisette" has also been updated